kieranklaassen/kieranklaassen-com/src/_posts/the-importance-of-team-alignment-in-teams.md

 title: The Importance of Value Alignment in Teams
 date: "2024-06-05"
 categories: leadership
+description: "When speed meets quality, chaos often follows.
+I uncover the hidden factor that can make or break your team's success."
 ---

 In any company, different values and personalities coexist, shaping the work environment and impacting team dynamics.
 On one hand, there's the "zero to one" mentality, where the goal is to rapidly test ideas, often at the expense of code quality.
 On the other hand, some engineers focus on creating robust, scalable, and maintainable code, ensuring long-term sustainability and growth.
 This dichotomy can lead to stress and conflict, especially when there is a lack of alignment within teams or between individual and organizational values.